 - Location selectors in records now ALWAYS choose your home location.

 - If you aren’t active in a particular location you will never be shown records from those locations.
 (Before you could see them but not access them).
 We had a lot of people complaining about this second point regarding Knowledge Base articles in particular.
 That’s solved now.

 Now, we know some people were using it in indexes of the platform that didn’t have a location selector so we are working hard to get those re-implemented on the page itself.
 The other area where we’re going to be adding some more filter options is the dashboard.

 In the end, people just weren’t using it, and it wasn’t working that well anyway so… sometimes you just have to admit when you’re wrong.

-We’ve also added the ability add custom placeholder text in order to provide the end user with more instructions contextually related to their Incident Type selections.
-Take a look here, where I’m reporting an Incident type related to the popular PC action game: “Counter Strike: Global Offensive”.
+We’ve also added the ability to add custom placeholder text in order to provide the end-user with more instructions contextually related to their Incident Type selections.
+Take a look here, where I’m reporting an Incident type related to the popular PC action game: “Counter-Strike: Global Offensive”.

 Yes, it’s a silly example, (don’t worry, nobody was harmed in the making of this gif), but you can see I’ve set relevant instruction text for each level and each level has flowed down nice and easily.
 Now some users won’t ever use this function, but for many; it’s just what they’ve been looking for.